 Thank you for visiting our website.
-Finally, cooler weather is returning and biting insects are less numerous.
-This is the time of year that many of us look forward to all summer.
-The crisp morning walks with the hope of hearing the call of a migrating bird before we actually see it; upcoming holidays, time with friends and family, or maybe a bike ride on the Gainesville Hawthorne Trail.
+Finally, cooler weather has arrived and biting insects are less numerous.
+This is the time of year that many of us look forward to: The crisp morning walks with the hope of hearing the call of a migrating bird before we actually see it; time with friends and family; or maybe a bike ride on the Gainesville Hawthorne Trail.
 Whatever your preference is, take the time to get outdoors and immerse yourself in...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.

 - Use Adobe Acrobat to read Portable Document Format (PDF) files: Download Adobe® Reader®

 - Microsoft Word file viewer and converter programs to enable those who do not have MS- Word or have another version of MS-Word to open and view MS-Word files: Download Word file Viewer

 - Microsoft offers Microsoft Excel file viewer and converter programs to enable those who do not have MS-Excel or have another version of MS-Excel to view MS-Excel files:Download Excel file viewer